alephium/www/src/content/blog/Rh-ne-Network-Upgrade-Activated-cbeb298585fe/index.md

 ---
-title: 'Rhône Network Upgrade Activated!'
+date: 2024-06-12 16:05:10.070000+00:00

-description: 'After over one year of building and testing new features, Alephium is excited to announce that the Rhône Network Upgrade was successfully…'
+description: After over one year of building and testing new features, Alephium is excited to announce that the Rhône Network Upgrade was successfully…
-date: 2024-06-12T16:05:10.070Z
+featuredImage: image_2b7865b2ae.png
+title: Rhône Network Upgrade Activated!
 ---

 ### **Rhône Network Upgrade Activated!**